 Despite its incredible charm and proximity to Copenhagen, Dragør still feels like a hidden gem that hasn’t been discovered by foreign tourists yet.

 13) Legoland, a must on the list of places to visit in Denmark

 Since Denmark is the birthplace of the world-famous Lego, a trip to Legoland needs to be a part of your itinerary, especially if you’re traveling with kids!

 It all started in the early 1900s in the small town of Billund when a Danish entrepreneur Ole Kirk Christiansen created the Lego brand.
-Nowadays, Billund has become known for its Legoland theme park that attracts around 2 million visitors a year from all over the globe.
+Nowadays, Billund has become known for its Legoland theme park which attracts around 2 million visitors a year from all over the globe.

-From thrilling rides and roller coasters to a haunted house, aquarium and 4D cinema, Legoland is brimming with fun attractions so you definitely won’t get bored.
+From thrilling rides and roller coasters to a haunted house, aquarium, and 4D cinema, Legoland is brimming with fun attractions so you definitely won’t get bored.
 Make sure to also explore the Miniland – a collection of miniature versions of famed buildings, all built from Lego bricks.

 For a truly memorable experience, spend the night at Legoland’s own Castle Hotel, which offers 142 Lego-themed rooms and VIP access to the theme park.

 Come to Denmark, we love to see you here